Mission, Goals, and History of MLS

 Goals of UNMC’s Medical Laboratory Science Program are to:

-- Graduate technically competent practitioners, who interpret, assess validity and correlate clinical laboratory data.
+- Graduate technically competent practitioners, who interpret, assess validity and correlate clinical laboratory data with available patient information;

-- Equip graduates with the tools that promote sound, independent judgment, successful problem-solving abilities, and essential educational and administrative skills.
+- Equip graduates with the tools that promote sound, independent judgment; successful problem-solving abilities; and essential educational and management skills;

 - Support and mentor the development of professional responsibility to include life-long learning activities, teamwork skills, and the ability to adapt to and facilitate change.